 Medserv p.l.c. (the "Company") is a public liability company domiciled and incorporated in Malta.
-The principal activities of the Company is that of a holding company (see note 14).
+The principal activity of the Company is that of a holding company (see note 14).

-The consolidated financial statements comprise the Company and its subsidiaries (together referred to as the "Group" and individually as "Group entities").
-The Group is primarily involved in providing integrated shore base logistics to the offshore oil and gas market operating mainly in the Mediterranean basin and integrated oil country tubular goods (OCTG) services to the onshore oil and gas market operating in the Middle East.
+The consolidated financial statements of the Company as at and for the year ended 31 December 2019 comprise the Company and its subsidiaries (together referred to as the "Group" and individually as "Group entities").
+The Group is primarily involved in providing integrated shore base logistics to the offshore oil and gas market operating mainly in the Mediterranean basin and South America and integrated oil country tubular goods (OCTG) services to the onshore oil and gas market operating in the Middle East.